hwj20/auto-config-env/README.md

 ```

 ## Notes
-- The extension has not been tested on Windows, so there might be some bugs there.
+- The extension is designed for Ubuntu and not tested on Windows.

 ## Extension Settings